sts10/tidy/readme.markdown

 -   guarantee a maximum shared prefix length (see below) (`-x`)
 -   print corresponding dice rolls before words, separated by a tab.
 Dice can have 2 to 36 sides. (`-D`)
 -   print information about the new list, such as entropy per word, to the terminal (`-A`)

+If you do NOT want Tidy to sort list alphabetically, you can use the `--no-alpha` option.

 ## Usage